falcosecurity/falco-website/content/en/docs/getting-started/linux-quickstart.md

     sudo apt-get install -y falco
 ```

-* When prompted choose the **Kmod** option.
+* When prompted, choose the **Kmod** option.
 This will compile the Falco module for your specific kernel version.

     ![Dialog window - Choose the Kmod driver](../images/dialog-1.png)

-* When prompted choose **Yes**.
-Although we won't work use the functionality in this exercise, this option allows Falco to update its rules automatically.
+* When prompted, choose **Yes**.
+Although we won't use the functionality in this exercise, this option allows Falco to update its rules automatically.

     ![Dialog window - Choose the follow automatic ruleset updates](../images/dialog-2.png)